 • aqualonis GmbH

 • FogNet Alliance

-In Ethiopia, a number of separation toilets have been built for schools at Mulataa and Birbirsa (130 km west of Addis Ababa) and handed over to the local people.
+In Ethiopia, a number of hand washing facilities and toilets have been built e.g. for schools at Mulataa and Birbirsa (130 km west of Addis Ababa) and were handed over to the local people.
 The Foundation supplied detailed construction plans and descriptions of the design concept to the EDA-E, our partner organization in Ethiopia, which organized and supervised the building work.
 The first of the toilet blocks was redesigned twice after inspections.